FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 G. Ward

-**We will move at the next Meeting that Limerick City and County Council agrees to and calls**

-**on the Minister for Housing, Local Government and Heritage to relax the current ribbon**

-**development rules to allow for the construction of 6 dwellings in a linear arrangement and,**

-**where appropriate, that restrictions be set aside entirely for sites within 1 km of an existing**

-**settlement boundary once the development is located on a non-regional road with**
+**We will move at the next Meeting that Limerick City and County Council agrees to and callson the Minister for Housing, Local Government and Heritage to relax the current ribbondevelopment rules to allow for the construction of 6 dwellings in a linear arrangement and,where appropriate, that restrictions be set aside entirely for sites within 1 km of an existingsettlement boundary once the development is located on a non-regional road withavailable appropriate sightlines.**

-**available appropriate sightlines.**

 The Motion was proposed by Councillor Ryan (M) and seconded by Councillor Foley.